divelez69/generative-art-nft-with-restrictions/README.md

 ### Fuzzy friendly

 Even if you’re not familiar with programming (whether in Python or any other language), you can still utilize this library.
-Currently, you can refer to the tutorial for the original version: [Tutorial](https://medium.com/scrappy-squirrels/tutorial-create-generative-nft-art-with-rarities-8ee6ce843133).
-Additionally, a tutorial for this updated and enhanced version is currently in progress.
+A tutorial for this updated and enhanced version is currently in progress.

-While the original version’s tutorial still holds some relevance for this new and improved version, I recommend focusing on the dedicated sections that highlight the new features.
+Indeed, there exists a tutorial for the original version of this code, which does not include the `RESTRICTIONS_CONFIG` feature.
+While that tutorial retains some relevance for this new and improved version, I strongly recommend directing your attention to the dedicated sections that highlight the new features.
 Take the time to explore the specific tutorials provided here to fully leverage the enhancements.
 Since there isn’t yet a dedicated tutorial on Medium for this enhanced version, paying close attention to the specific instructions below, in this file, is especially important.

 ## ENHANCED VERSION by Diego E. Velez: Feb, 29th 2024: